 Dr. Metallinos-Katsaras's graduate work focused on the study of the effects of undernutrition on behavior and growth in children.
 In her doctoral work, she studied the effects of iron deficiency anemia on cognitive development and growth in preschool aged children.
 Her research interests have continued to be in the area of maternal and child health, with an emphasis on public health nutrition issues and nutrition surveillance.
 She has collaborated with the Massachusetts Department of Public Health and the Centers for Disease control to develop measures to identify groups of children who are at risk of being inactive and to assess the degree of food insecurity among nutritionally at risk families.
 Studies also include a validation of physical activity survey instrument, an evaluation of a school-based physical activity, and nutrition education program.

-Janet Washington, M.P.H., R.D.
-Instructor B.S.
-University of Minnesota M.P.H.
-Boston University
+Lisa Sciacca Brown, Ph.D., M.S., R.D.
+Instructor of Nutrition B.A.
+Clark University M.S.
+Simmons College Ph.D.
+Boston University Medical School